Brian Buchanan MD MMEd FRCPC

 Dr Leon Byker is the CCUS fellow for the academic year 2020-2021.
 He is a recently qualified Intensivist-Internist and comes with a broad array of clinical experience.
 After completing training in South Africa, he relocated to Canada with his family and worked in rural Family Medicine, Emergency medicine, Critical Care as an Associate in ICU and as a Transport Physician for the Shock Trauma Air Rescue Society (STARS) in Regina, Saskatchewan.
 During his time as a generalist, he completed many ultrasound courses and obtained Independent Practitioner and Instructor status for the EDE course (Emergency Department Echo) before he finally returned to residency.
 He completed internal medicine training in Saskatoon, SK and critical care medicine in Edmonton, Alberta (Univeristy of Alberta).
+He completed a fellowship in critical care ultrasound at the University of Alberta Hospital in 2021.
 He works as an Intensivist at the Regina General Hospital, Regina, SK and the Grey Nuns hospital in Edmonton, AB.

 Andrea Robinson MD FRCPC

 Dr Andrea Robinson is a CCUS fellow for the academic year 2020-2021.
 She is a qualified intensivist-internist and comes with a broad array of clinical experience.
 She completed internal medicine training in Kingston, Ontario (Queen’s University) and critical care medicine in Edmonton, Alberta (Univeristy of Alberta).
+She completed a fellowship in critical care ultrasound at the University of Alberta Hospital in 2021.
 She works as an Intensivist at the Royal Alexandra Hospital in Edmonton, Alberta.